ElAwbery/Lucky_Egg/README.md

 ## Phase 1: building a simple web server and a website with object oriented programming
 ### 1. [Make a connection with the browser using Python](https://github.com/ElAwbery/Lucky_Egg/blob/master/01.%20Python_to_browser.py)

-Wrote code to display the body of an HTML file in a browser tab.
+I wrote code to display the body of an HTML file in a browser tab.
+This was a preliminary exercise; the approach taken in the next stage was different, and none of this code carried over.

  - Wrote Python code to create an HTML file and write it to the file system.
  - Imported the Python __os__ and __webbrowser__ libraries.